Macula Lutea

 When this happens the photoreceptor cells begin to degenerate and/or die which leads to macular degeneration.

-Some of the common macular degeneration symptoms are blurred vision and straight lines appearing wavy.
-There are earlier symptoms that can be detected by your eye specialists.
-To learn more about the symptoms of macular degeneration click here: Macular Degeneration Symptoms
+Some of the common symptoms of macular degeneration are blurred vision and straight lines appearing wavy.
+There are earlier symptoms of retinal changes that can be detected by your eye specialist.

 Go from Macula Lutea to Definition of Macular Degeneration